hmcts/pre-api/README.md

 ## Plugins

-The app code contains the following plugins:
+The repository contains the following plugins:

   * checkstyle